codeforamerica/workforwardmuni/README.md

-# workforwardnola
+# workforwardmuni
-Job seeker focused website for NOLA.
-There is a version live at http://careerpathnola.com (hosted by the City of New Orleans).
+Job seeker focused website for Anchorage, forked from the folks in NOLA https://github.com/codeforamerica/workforwardnola

 ## Dev setup
 Requires Ruby 2.2.5 and Postgres (9.5+ preferred).